bisakhmondal/blog.bisakh/data/blog/gsoc-chromium-2021.md

 ## Change Logs

-Here is the list of CLs with brief info that I worked on during the GSoC coding period from June 7 to August 16.
+Here is the list of CLs with brief info that I worked on during the coding period from June 7 to August 16.

 ✅️ [CL:3056633](https://chromium-review.googlesource.com/c/chromiumos/platform/tast-tests/+/3056633) : **`servo` package migration from remote to common**.
 Remote tests rely on gRPC to communicate with DUT for policy testing but certainly, some cases only require a servo connection in local tests, e.g. test that doesn't require a restart.
 In my case, with this change, _PeakShift_, _BatterCharge_ & _AdvancedBatterCharge_ has been made possible to write as local tests.